Don’t overlook the powers of mushrooms, these fungis are some of the most powerful superfoods available to us.

 - Immune system strengthening

 - Lowers cholesterol

-Another fungus that is widely used for medicinal purposes, this mushroom is fantastic for helping to treat various infections as well as anxiety and cognitive problems.
-It’s thought to be able to help rebuild your body in terms of immunity and can help to keep your blood flowing at a healthy rate – and it can be widely used in a number of medicines and specialised treatments.
+Another fungi that is widely used for medicinal purposes.
+This mushroom is fantastic for helping treat various infections, anxiety and cognitive problems.
+It’s thought to be able to rebuild and strengthen your immunity.
+It also keeps your blood flowing at a healthy rate.

 - Reduces blood pressure